feelingofcomputing/website/content/collaboration.md

 [**https://www.github.com/feelingofcomputing**](https://www.github.com/feelingofcomputing)

-There is a Future of Coding Github organization.
+There is a Feeling of Computing Github organization.
 If you would like to host your FoC project under the community banner, or if you are working on a project for the community itself, you are welcome to use this organization.
 [Get in touch](/contact) to ask for an invite.

 <br>